Guilherme-Nicolasi/Guilherme-Nicolasi/README.md

 I'm not an Oracle of Delphi, but I hope to help you find the answer you seek or, if nothing else, enjoy some of the content in my repositories.

 So, who am I?
 My name is Guilherme Nicolasi, but you can call me Nicolasi.
-I am a Computer Science student at the Federal University of Sao Paulo, where I also earned a Bachelor's degree in Science and Technology.
+I am a Computer Science student at the Federal University of São Paulo, where I also earned a Bachelor's degree in Science and Technology.
 I currently work with Traffic Management and Business Intelligence, although I also dedicate myself to private projects which cover other areas of knowledge.

 If you are interested in contacting me, email me at: guilherme.nicolasi@unifesp.br.
 We can discuss projects and technologies or share a good story.